-As Hugo Yoshikawa arrives this afternoon, Trelex welcomes its 100th Artist in Residence.
+As Hugo Yoshikawa arrives on the 17th of August 2016, Trelex welcomes its 100th Artist in Residence.
 To celebrate we have mapped out all 100 artists, showing roughly where everyone has arrived from.
 I’m honored to have welcomed so many artists from all these many places into both my studio at Trelex and the rainforest of Peru at Trelex Amazonas.
 Hover or click on the dots for information on each artist. [full screen]

 01.07.2016 - 30.07.2016